rmp135/sql-ts/docs/README.md

 ### folder

 <!-- div:left-panel -->

+!> Deprecated.
+Use `filename` with a path instead.

 Specifies a folder where the file will be generated.
 This will be relative to the current working directory if no absolute path is given.
 Folders will not be created and will error if they do not exist.